Download this advocacy guide (updated July 2023; 16 pages; pdf)

 rcld frm/h Bill recalled from the House for further consideration by the Senate.

 re ref Re referred to committee for subsequent action.

 s/cncrd Senate has concurred in House amendments on a Senate bill.

 SCS/H 18 Senate committee substitute for House Bill 18.
-(CS, preceded by the initial of the opposite house, indicates a substitute for a bill made by the other house.
-The listing, however will continue under the original bill entry.)
+(CS, preceded by the initial of the opposite chamber, indicates a substitute for a bill made by the other chamber.
+The listing, however, will continue under the original bill entry.)

 s/fld recede This procedure could follow if the Senate refuses to recede from its amendments.